ezakhar/help/en/basics/training-plan-management.md

 * **5 - block with dates calculation**, to help you check the correctness of the assignment dates.

-* For a dynamic plan you can also set the **"Transfer plan changes" attribute**  - whether it is required to transfer plan changes to the assigned athletes.
+* For a dynamic plan, you can also set the **"Transfer plan changes" attribute**  - whether it is required to transfer plan changes to the assigned athletes.

 **Important features of the plan assignment:**